Compare Tree Arborist Quotes Now

 For instance if you want a tree report from them a certified arborist would charge you between $400 and $500 for a single report.
 If you are looking to remove a huge oak tree then you could be looking at $4000 – $5000 for the job.

-As far as tree pruning and tree removal jobs are concerned, there are several factors that would decide the cost.
+As far as tree pruning and tree removal jobs are concerned, there are several factors that would decide what an arborist will charge.

 – The species of tree